 Remembering; my 9/11

 Today, and every September 11th, is about remembering for Frank and I. In the days leading up to this anniversary I feel myself thinking more about it, feeling emotional and reflective.
-Now ten years later (and my first away from New York) it feels as fresh in a lot of ways as it did on the first anniversary, so I believe it will continue to be every September of my life.
+Now thirteen years later, it feels as fresh in a lot of ways as it did on the first anniversary, so I believe it will continue to be every September of my life.

-I have never written down all of my memories from that day, and I felt that for me the best way to honor this tenth anniversary is by remembering again.
+I feel that for me, the best way to honor this anniversary is always by remembering again.

 These are my memories.